williswangy/IOS-Game-2048/README.md

 * It does not rely on *any* third-party library.
 Not that Cocos-2D is not great, but the fact it's using SpriteKit means that it does not have any dependencies.
 * It does not have any images.
 That's right.
 The entire UI is done either via UIKit, or by Core Graphics.
 Check out the related files to see how that is done, if you are curious.

-You should be able to download the source, and build and run without problem.
-However, please note that you may not want to run it in the simulator unless you don't have an Apple Developer account.
-SpriteKit does use OpenGL, and simulating that using CPU will cause your computer to take off.